pavanpc/Events-Aggregator/README.md

 4. At the same time it stores events in local file system in the following format.

    <b> events_data/year=2016/month=6/day=10/hour=1 </b>
-5. The data is stored using partitions like year, month , daya and hout.
+5. The data is stored using partitions like year, month , day and hour.
 This will be very helpful in processing data in future as explained later in the section below.

 #### Why Streaming spark?
   1. Spark stremaing works really well with a lot of events.
 It gives very good abstractions for data transformation(map,reduce,filter,aggregation etc).Also its easy to change the soure(kafka) and destination(local file, s3,HDFS etc) just with less modifications.